-Cartagena is bustling and expensive.
+Cartagena is bustling.
 It’s a clean, walled-city with colorful buildings that carries an air of Havana, but without the broken streets, the trash and the old cars.
-There is good food and good smells at every turn as well as several diverting things to see and do nearby.
+There is good food and good smells at every turn with several diverting things to see and do nearby.
 I enjoyed Cartagena; being there made me feel romantic in the way Europe makes me feel.

 1. stay near the walled city

 I stayed in El Viajero Hostel, which was an amazing hostel with free breakfast, free social events in the evening and which catered to travel plans.
 Living in and walking around the narrow streets and colored buildings was so fun!
 The airport is verily close to Centro; the cab ride was less than 20,000 pesos (like $10 USD).

 When I first got to Cartagena, I was so impressed with the views, the colorful buildings and the layout of the city within the Spanish walls, but I really didn’t know anything about the history of the place.
 So, my first order of business my first morning in Cartagena was to go on the free waking tour of Cartagena.